vyoung831/Mintee/doc/Development/failure-handling-and-error-reporting.md

 1. [Build versioning](#build-versioning)

 # Failure handling and error reporting
 All failures are [reported to Crashlytics](#error-reporting) using the `ErrorManager` utility.
-After finding and reporting an error, failable functions notify callers of failures by either return optionals or throwing errors.
-Generally, failable functions adhere to the following:
+After finding and reporting an error, failable functions notify callers of failures by returning optionals or throwing errors.
-- Report and throw error if there are multiple possible reasons for failure.
-- Report error and return optional if there is only one possible reason for failure.
+Depending on how the failures are detected, error reporting responsibilities adhere to the following:
+1. A function reports an error to Crashlytics if it calls a non-Mintee function that returns a failure. ex: Catching an error when saving an NSManagedObjectContext.
+1. A function reports an error to Crashlytics if it is directly manipulating/accessing/converting data. ex: Accessing persistent store data can't be converted to a valid enum value.
+1. A function does __NOT__ report an error if it calls a failable Mintee function.
+It's assumed that an error was already detected and reported further down in the call chain.

 __Note__
 View components are __NEVER__ responsible for actually reporting errors to Crashlytics.
 When accessing optional data or calling failable functions, View components should use helper functions that report the error.
 View components (and their completion handlers) are only responsible for presenting error alerts to the user after being notified of failure by helper functions.

 ## Base debug objects
 When a failure occurs in a model component, error reporting, in addition to relevant debug data, uses APIs provided by certain model components (base objects) to report an additional set of standard debug data.